Bellagio Hotel & Casino

 Las Vegas lobbies function as threshold moments, calibrating the guest's expectations before they reach a room or a restaurant table.
 The Bellagio lobby operates in that register with unusual confidence.
 Dale Chihuly's Fiori di Como, installed above the 18-foot ceiling in the lobby coffer, is not a commission piece made for a hotel context; Chihuly's work has appeared in major museum collections globally, and the presence of that scale of artwork in a hotel arrival space signals a particular positioning.
 It tells the arriving guest that the property is making curatorial claims, not just decorative ones.

 That claim extends to the Bellagio Gallery of Fine Art, which operates as Las Vegas's primary dedicated exhibition space for museum-caliber work.
 The BGFA runs annual exhibitions featuring major artists, a program that competes with institution-level cultural programming rather than with hotel gallery formats.
-For guests arriving from properties like The Fifth Avenue Hotel in New York City or Aman New York, where arts programming is embedded in a broader luxury proposition, the BGFA provides a point of recognition that many Strip properties cannot match.
+For guests arriving from properties like The Fifth Avenue Hotel in New York City or Aman New York, the BGFA provides a point of recognition that many Strip properties cannot match.

 The Dining Roster and What It Represents